connectedhealthcities/chc-ig/guidance/data-glossary.md

 **Anonymisation:** The process of rendering data into a form which does not identify individuals either directly or indirectly and where identification is not likely to take place by any means reasonably likely (see also de-personalised data).

-**Anonymised grouped data**: Statistical data about several individuals that has been combined to show general trends or values without identifying individuals within the data (see also aggregated data).
+**Anonymised grouped data:** Statistical data about several individuals that has been combined to show general trends or values without identifying individuals within the data (see also aggregated data).

 **Audit trail:** An audit trail (or log) records anyone who has viewed or changed a record, why and when they did so and what changes they made.